 \subsection{Experimental evaluation}

-\textbf{Datasets.} For evaluating WisePanda's effectiveness, we compiled several datasets of bamboo and wooden slip fragments.
-Our primary test set (Bamboo236) consists of 118 pairs of matched bamboo slip fragments, carefully verified and provided by archaeological experts who successfully rejoined these fragments through meticulous manual work.
+\textbf{Datasets.} For evaluating WisePanda's effectiveness, we collected several datasets of bamboo and wooden slip fragments.
+Our primary test set (Bamboo236) consists of 118 pairs of matched bamboo slip fragments, carefully verified and provided by archaeological experts who successfully rejoined these fragments through meticulous manual work (achieved by three archaeological experts within half a year).
 These bamboo slip artifacts are part of an ongoing archaeological research project, with the cultural relics yet to be formally published.
-To simulate more challenging real-world scenarios, we created an extended dataset (Bamboo1350) by introducing 1114 additional interference fragments, expanding the candidate pool to 1,232 total fragments while maintaining the original test pairs.
-To assess generalization capabilities across different materials, we also compiled wooden slip datasets.
+To simulate more challenging real-world scenarios, we created an extended dataset (Bamboo1350) by introducing 1114 additional interference fragments from the same set, expanding the candidate pool to 1,350 total fragments while maintaining the original matched pairs.
+To assess generalization capabilities across different materials, we also collected wooden slip datasets.
 The base wooden slip test set (Wood670) contains 335 expert-verified pairs, while its extended version (Wood3833) includes 3163 additional interference fragments.
 These diverse datasets enable comprehensive evaluation of fragment matching methods under varying conditions and material types.

-\textbf{Evaluation methodology.} The evaluation process involved computing similarity scores between each fragment's fracture edge and all potential matching candidates from the complementary group.
+\textbf{Evaluation methodology.} The evaluation process involved computing similarity scores between each fragment's fracture curve and all potential matching candidates from the pool.
 Fragments were pre-classified as upper or lower parts, with matching only performed between these distinct groups.
-We extracted features from both fracture edges of each fragment, ranked the computed similarity scores, and measured the probability of finding the correct match within the Top-k predictions.
-We conducted comprehensive experiments comparing our approach with several existing methods, including Manual Random Search, curve matching techniques (using Cosine Similarity and Dynamic Time Warping (DTW))~\cite{berndt1994using}, Fast Matching Method (FMM)~\cite{huang2020fast, frenkel2003curve}, and Scale Invariant Signature (SIS)~\cite{cui2009curve}.
+We extracted features from both fracture curves of each fragment, ranked the computed similarity scores, and measured the probability of finding the correct match within the Top-k predictions.
+We conducted comprehensive experiments comparing our WisePanda with several classical methods, including Manual Random Search, curve matching techniques (using Dynamic Time Warping (DTW))~\cite{berndt1994using}, Fast Matching Method (FMM)~\cite{frenkel2003curve}, and Scale Invariant Signature (SIS)~\cite{calabi1998differential}.
 This comparative framework allows us to assess the relative performance of our physics-driven approach against established techniques in the field of fragment matching.